 Wheelchairs are available for visitors on a first-come, first-served basis at the front desk.
 Due to inclines and gravel footing of the Nature Trail, all areas may not be easily accessible by those with mobility impairments.

 We do not have a restaurant, however, we do have an outdoor picnic area that visitors are welcome to use.

-We do not charge admission to walk on the Nature Trail (the trail is open from dawn to dusk.)
+We do not charge admission to walk on the Nature Trail (open from dawn to dusk.)
 Please note: the trail closes to the public when there are special events happening on the nature trail.